mongodb/specifications/source/enumerate-collections.md

 ### Terms

-**MongoClient**\
-Driver object representing a connection to MongoDB.
+MongoClient : Driver object representing a connection to MongoDB.
 This is the root object of a driver's API and MAY be named differently in some drivers.

-**Iterable**\
-An object or data structure that is a sequence of elements that can be iterated over.
+Iterable : An object or data structure that is a sequence of elements that can be iterated over.
 This spec is flexible on what that means as different drivers will have different requirements, types, and idioms.

 ### listCollections Database Command